ioccc-src/winner/2011/fredriksson/README.md

 * It also shows the power of boolean logic and bitwise arithmetic.

-* This is the first (?) entry in the history of IOCCC, that cannot be totally de-obfuscated by the author.
+* This is the first (?) entry in the history of IOCCC, that cannot be totally deobfuscated by the author.
 This is due to the clever choice of the actual algorithm, that is obfuscated by nature, and it is an open research problem whether a simpler algorithm exists, with the same time complexity.